adriangeerre/SyFi/README.md

 ### Usage

 ```
-./SyFi.sh -i <INPUT_FOLDER> -s <SEARCH_TARGET> -t <THREADS>
+SyFi.sh -i <INPUT_FOLDER> -s <SEARCH_TARGET> -t <THREADS>

 REQUIRED:
 # Input
-  -i  | --input_folder     Folder containing input genomes and reads.
+  -i | --input-folder     Folder containing input genomes and reads.
 The software assumes that the folder contains sub-folders for each strain.
-For more details, execute <pipeline --folder_structure>.
+For more details, execute <pipeline --folder-structure>.
-  -s  | --search_target    Genomic region of interest in fasta format, e.g., 16S.
+  -s | --search-target    Genomic region of interest in fasta format, e.g., 16S.

 OPTIONAL:
 # Haplotype deviation:
-  -l  | --len_deviation    Total base-pairs for the haplotypes to deviate from the target length upstream and downstream (defaut: 100 bp).
+  -l | --len-deviation    Total base-pairs for the haplotypes to deviate from the target length upstream and downstream (defaut: 100 bp).
   -c | --cutoff            Maximum ratio deviation between haplotypes per sample.
 This parameter defined how much can an haplotype deviate from the minimum haplotype ratio (default: 25).

 # Input extension: